8yr/No-BadUSB-thanks/README.md

-# No BadUSB thanks
+# No BadUSB thanks V2
-A project to defend against BadUSB attacks like (USB-Raspberry Pi, USB-Rubber Ducky)
+A project to defend against BadUSB attacks like (USB-Raspberry Pi, USB-Rubber Ducky and both flipper-zero USB and Bluetooth)

 ## Pictures of BadUSB
 Raspberry Pi